masha-ds/yp-projects/README.md

 # My study projects

-This repository contains a collection of learning projects completed as part of various Data Science courses.
+This repository contains a collection of learning projects completed as part of Data Science course.
+I completed the Yandex Practicum Data Science course (certificate attached) where I developed these projects as part of my learning journey.
 Each project represents a practical task aimed at developing key skills in data analysis, machine learning, and working with large datasets.

 | Name | Description | Tools |
 | :--------: | :-------: | :-------: |